MikingG/MikingG.github.io/index.md

 ---
 # About me

-I enrolled in the Software Engineering School at Sun Yat-sen University in September 2021 as an undergraduate student.
-Currently, I am conducting research under the guidance of Assistant Professor Yanlin Wang.
-Prior to this, I worked with Associate Professor Xiaoyu He, participating in the National Undergraduate Training Program for Innovation and Entrepreneurship.
-During that time, our research focused on gradient-free federated learning methods based on evolutionary computation.

-In addition to my academic endeavors, I have a passion for sharing knowledge and have authored almost 100 original blogs, which are published on CSDN, a prominent Chinese software development community.
+I am currently a research intern at the University of Notre Dame, supervised by Prof. Xiangliang Zhang.
+I am majoring in Software Engineering at Sun Yat-sen University, expecting to graduate in June 2025 under the guidance of Prof. Yanlin Wang.
+From January to May 2023, I was an exchange student at the Chinese University of Hong Kong.

-My research interests are broad, encompassing large language models, software engineering, and deep learning, with a particular focus on intelligent software engineering.
+My research interests include software engineering, large language models, machine learning, and programming languages, particularly in automated software engineering.

 **GPA**: 3.9/4.0, 4.1/5.0